-Child sexual exploitation is a form of child sexual abuse.
-It occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator or facilitator.
+CSE occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child into sexual activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator or facilitator.
 The victim may have been sexually exploited even if the sexual activity appears consensual.
-Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology CSE Guidance Core Document
+CSE does not always involve physical contact; it can also occur through the use of technology.
+CSE can affect any child or young person (male or female) under the age of 18 years, including 16 and 17 year olds who can legally consent to have sex.
+It can include both contact (penetrative and non-penetrative acts) and non-contact sexual activity and may occur without the child or young person's immediate knowledge (eg through others copying videos or images they have created and posted on social media).